eliz-is-newb/phase-3-project/README.md

 	<br/> <br/>

 ### Our Backend Server
-is available on our external github repository, which is sourced on rails. localhost 3000. [https://github.com/eliz-is-newb/anime-project](Here.)
+is available on our external github repository, which is sourced on rails. localhost 3000.
+[Link to our repository.](https://github.com/eliz-is-newb/anime-project)

 ### A snippet speaking on our new tech we used for our react+ruby web app: